abalter/mywebsite/content/ariel-balter-resume.md

   - Designed and maintained databases at the Hanford safety library.

-  - Collaboratively organized and leading successful workshops on computing skills attended by 100+ students, postdocs, and faculty.
+  - Collaboratively organized and lead successful workshops on computing skills attended by 100+ students, postdocs, and faculty.
     Community STEM outreach.